-Cocaine Addiction Treatment in Delaware
+Cocaine Addiction Treatment at Banyan Delaware

 Cocaine is a powerful and highly addictive stimulant drug that is among the most commonly abused illicit substances in the United States.
 Whether it’s snorted, smoked, or injected, crack cocaine can have a horrible impact on a person’s life.
 It often comes in the form of white or brown powder but is also sold as a black sticky substance otherwise known as black tar heroin.
 Because it’s an illicit substance that’s typically sold on the streets, it often contains cutting agents or additives.
 Drug dealers use cocaine cutting agents to gain more profit by selling less product.
 These additives increase the toxicity of cocaine as well as the individual’s risk of overdose.
 If you realize that a person is showing signs of a cocaine overdose, get them medical assistance immediately.